Physical synchronization of soft self-oscillating limbs for fast and autonomous locomotion: Acknowledgments

 \section{Acknowledgments}

 We thank all members of our Soft Robotic Matter Group for the invaluable discussions.
-We thank Corentin Coulais and Said RK Rodríguez for the constructive feedback. \textbf{Funding:} A.C., H.A.H.S., and J.T.B.O. acknowledge the European Union’s 2020 ERC-STG under grant agreement No. 948132.
-This work is part of the Dutch Research Council (NWO) and was performed at the research institute AMOLF. \textbf{Authors contributions:} A.C. and J.T.B.O. proposed and developed the research idea; A.C. designed and fabricated the devices; A.C. and H.A.H.S. performed the experiments; A.C. and H.A.H.S. performed the data analysis; A.C. and J.T.B.O. wrote the manuscript; A.C., H.A.H.S., and J.T.B.O. revised the manuscript; J.T.B.O. supervised the research. \textbf{Competing interests:} A.C., H.A.H.S., and J.T.B.O. declare no competing interests.
+We thank Niels Commandeur for technical support, Sergio Picella for the input on the analytical model, and Corentin Coulais and Said RK Rodríguez for the constructive feedback. \textbf{Funding:} J.T.B.O. acknowledges the European Union’s 2020 ERC-STG under grant agreement No. 948132.
+This work is part of the Dutch Research Council (NWO) and was performed at the research institute AMOLF. \textbf{Authors contributions:} A.C. and J.T.B.O. proposed and developed the research idea; A.C. designed and fabricated the devices; A.C. and H.A.H.S. performed the experiments; A.C. and H.A.H.S. performed the data analysis; A.C. created the figures and videos; A.C. and J.T.B.O. wrote the manuscript; A.C., H.A.H.S., and J.T.B.O. revised the manuscript; J.T.B.O. supervised the research. \textbf{Competing interests:} A.C., H.A.H.S., and J.T.B.O. declare no competing interests. \textbf{Data and materials availability:} All data is available on Zenodo \cite{zenodo}.